kbroman/github_tutorial/index.md

 [git](https://git-scm.com) and [github](https://github.com), but it can be hard to get started.
 I hope these pages help.
 (More blather below.)

-There are many resources for git and github; my aim is to provide the minimal guide to get started.
+There resources for git and github; my aim is to provide the minimal guide to get started.

 - [Why git and github?](pages/why.html)